 - Unscientific motives: IARC’s top management, who should be working on cancer research and evidence, were exchanging emails among their networks with a keen interest in the lobbying and campaign progress in Brussels to ban glyphosate.

-- Bullying: IARC’s Monograph team tried to bully a journal to retract, edit or relegate a research paper by Robert Tarone that was critical of IARC’s Monograph 112 (on glyphosate) – they failed.
+- Bullying: IARC’s Monograph team tried to bully a journal to edit and relegate a research paper by Robert Tarone that was critical of IARC’s Monograph 112 (on glyphosate).
+After a long delay, the paper was published with only minor changes.

-- Bullying: IARC’s Monograph team first threatened and then proceeded to file a COPE (Committee on Publication Ethics) complaint against the journal that published a research paper by Robert Tarone that was critical of IARC’s Monograph 112 (on glyphosate) – they failed.
+- Bullying: IARC’s Monograph team first threatened and then proceeded to file a COPE (Committee on Publication Ethics) complaint against the journal that published a research paper by Robert Tarone that was critical of IARC’s Monograph 112 (on glyphosate).

 - Bullying: IARC tried to destroy the reputation of the author of this critical paper, Robert Tarone, accusing him of being paid by Monsanto (when IARC knew he had not received any fees), first in an IARC press statement and then via a paper published by four scientists affiliated with IARC.